Synth-Fi/Synth-contracts/README.md

 All users can use their Synth tokens to vote on existing proposals.
 Besides accepting and declining proposals, users can also use their Synth tokens to publish a counter proposal that contains slight differences from the parent proposal such as changing the proposed percentage of community fund to use.

+## Farms and Blockchains

+As the community grows, the Synth developing team will be working to increase the amount of farms that the community has access to and developing cross chain functionality for Synth.